 - Vaccinate for rabies, microchip, and sterilize the cats

 - Eartip left ear of cat that has been vaccinated and sterilized

 - Provide food, water, shelter, and medical attention

 - Observe the colony at least twice per week and keep records

-- Obtain written approval of property owner if require access to provide colony care
+- Obtain written approval of property owner if access is required to provide colony care

 - Report semi-annually

 The Anti-Cruelty Society encourages and supports actions to minimize the problem of free-roaming abandoned and feral cats.
 We provide traps to facilitate feral cat colony management.
-Spaying/neutering is critical and essential components includes public education that reduces the number of cats abandoned or allowed outside unsupervised and the number of kittens being born.
+Spaying/neutering is critical, as well as public education that reduces the number of cats abandoned or allowed outside unsupervised, and the number of kittens being born.